Uphill in reaction-diffusion multi-species interacting particles systems: Conclusions

 \section{Conclusions}

 We considered multi-species stochastic interacting particle systems with hard-core interaction defined on an directed graph.
-On top of generators defined on graph edges, we also added generators on sites, that allow to define these kinds of models also with open boundaries.
-For the geometry of a one dimensional chain with two species, we established that in order to have the linear reaction-diffusion structure of equation \eqref{stronglyWeaklycoupledPDE}, the diffusivity matrix $\Sigma$ and the reaction coefficient $\Upsilon$ have to fulfill the condition \eqref{conditionTHM} of Theorem \ref{THM_principal}.
-Under this condition, we have then studied uphill diffusion.
-While global uphill is never possible (a consequence of the constraint \eqref{conditionTHM}), we have shown that there exist choices of the macroscopic parameters and of the boundary values such that local uphill is observed.
+We also added site-generators, that allow to define the boundary-driven version having non-zero stationary currents.

+For a one dimensional chain with two species, we established that in order to have that the average occupation evolves as the discrete counterpart of the linear reaction-diffusion equation \eqref{stronglyWeaklycoupledPDE}, the diffusivity matrix $\Sigma$ and the reaction coefficient $\Upsilon$ have to fulfill condition \eqref{conditionTHM} of Theorem \ref{THM_principal}.
 As an additional result, we have identified a one-parameter family of multi-species interacting particle systems (the one defined by the generator \eqref{example1par}) where the analysis can be pushed further.
 In particular, due to the existence of a dual process, the hydrodynamic limit is deduced.
+In the hydrodynamic regime the coupling between species due to the cross-diffusivity coefficients disappears.
+The origin of this is that if the cross-diffusivities are not scaled to zero then the Markov property is lost (see Remark \ref{remarknaive}).
+Partial uphill diffusion, although present in a finite size system, is lost in the hydrodynamic limit.

-From our analysis we conclude that imposing the {\em linear} reaction-diffusion structure on {\em hard-core} interacting particle systems with two-species restricts the choice of macroscopic parameters (diffusivity matrix and reaction coefficient) describing the system in the hydrodynamic limit.
 It would be interesting to extend the analysis to a higher number of species.
 As observed in \cite{krishna} the uphill phenomenology of systems with three species of particles or more can be substantially different from the ones with two species.
-Another open problem is the study of uphill diffusion for systems with a {\em non-linear} reaction-diffusion structure, i.e. with diffusivity matrix whose elements are functions of the particle densities.
-Finally, we mention that the family of models with generator \eqref{example1par} includes the stirring process which is known to be integrable due to its symmetry with respect to the ${GL}(n)$ group.
-A further development could be to check if the model we have introduced preserves such algebraic structure.
+Another open problem is the study of uphill diffusion for systems with a {\em non-linear} reaction-diffusion structure, i.e. with diffusivity matrix whose elements are functions of the particle densities \cite{quastel}.
+Finally, we mention that the family of models with generator \eqref{example1par} includes the stirring process which is known to posses the algebraic structure of the ${GL}(n)$ group (which in fact leads to integrability of the model \cite{casiniRouvenGiardina}).
+It would be interesting to check if the model we have introduced preserves such algebraic structure.